 23.1(4) Emission standards for hazardous air pollutants for source categories.
-The federal standards for emissions of hazardous air pollutants for source categories, 40 Code of Federal Regulations Part 63 as amended or corrected through May 6, 2022, are adopted by reference, except those provisions which cannot be delegated to the states.
-The corresponding 40 CFR Part 63 subpart designation is in parentheses .
-A different date for adoption by reference may be included with the subpart designation in parentheses or as indicated in this introductory paragraph.
+The federal standards for emissions of hazardous air pollutants for source categories, 40 Code of Federal Regulations Part 63 as amended or corrected through March 29, 2023, are adopted by reference, except those provisions which cannot be delegated to the states.
+The corresponding 40 CFR Part 63 subpart designation is provided in the rule paragraph table below.
+A different date for adoption by reference may be included with the subpart designation in the rule paragraph table.
 40 CFR Part 63, Subpart B, incorporates the requirements of Clean Air Act Sections 112(g) and 112(j) and does not adopt standards for a specific affected facility.
 Test methods (Appendix A), sources defined for early reduction provisions (Appendix B), and determination of the fraction biodegraded (Fbio) in the biological treatment unit (Appendix C) of Part 63 also apply to the affected activities or facilities.

+For the purpose of this subrule and the rules in 567—Chapters 20 through 35, the following terms shall, unless otherwise noted, have the meaning indicated in this subrule.

-For the purposes of this subrule, “hazardous air pollutant” has the same meaning found in rule 567—22.100(455B).
-For the purposes of this subrule, a “major source” means any stationary source or group of stationary sources located within a contiguous area and under common control that emits or has the potential to emit, considering controls, in the aggregate, 10 tons per year or more of any hazardous air pollutant or 25 tons per year or more of any combination of hazardous air pollutants, unless a lesser quantity is established, or in the case of radionuclides, where different criteria are employed.
-For the purposes of this subrule, an “area source” means any stationary source of hazardous air pollutants that is not a “major source” as defined in this subrule.
+“Hazardous air pollutant (HAP)” means the definition of “hazardous air pollutant” set forth in 567—24.100(455B).

+“Major source” means any stationary source or group of stationary sources located within a contiguous area and under common control that emits or has the potential to emit, considering controls, in the aggregate, 10 tons per year or more of any hazardous air pollutant or 25 tons per year or more of any combination of hazardous air pollutants, unless a lesser quantity is established, or in the case of radionuclides, where different criteria are employed.
+“Area source” means any stationary source of hazardous air pollutants that is not a “major source.”

+“Maximum achievable control technology (MACT)” means the definition of “maximum achievable control technology (MACT)” as set forth in 40 CFR Subpart B, section 63.2, and is adopted by reference.

+“Maximum achievable control technology (MACT) floor” mean the definition of “maximum achievable control technology (MACT) floor” as set forth in 40 CFR Subpart B, section 63.2, and is adopted by reference.

-Paragraph 23.1(4)“a,” general provisions (Subpart A) of Part 63, shall apply to owners or operators who are subject to subsequent subparts of 40 CFR Part 63 (except when otherwise specified in a particular subpart or in a relevant standard) as adopted by reference below.
+Paragraph 23.1(4)“a,” general provisions (Subpart A) of Part 63, shall apply to owners or operators who are subject to subsequent subparts of 40 CFR Part 63 (except when otherwise specified in a particular subpart or in a relevant standard) as adopted by reference in the rule paragraph table below.

-a.
-General provisions.
-General provisions apply to owners or operators of affected activities or facilities except when otherwise specified in a particular subpart or in a relevant standard.
-(Subpart A)

-b.
-Requirements for control technology determinations for major sources in accordance with Clean Air Act Sections 112(g) and 112(j).
-(40 CFR Part 63, Subpart B)